Life of the Party (Kanye West and André 3000 song)

 "Life of the Party" is a song by American rappers Kanye West and André 3000.
-The conscious hip-hop record was recorded from 2020 to 2021, and was produced by West and AllDay.
+The conscious hip-hop record was recorded from 2019 to 2021, and was produced by West and AllDay.
 It notably ends with an audio clip of fellow American rapper DMX and his daughter on an amusement park ride.
 It was intended for release on West's tenth studio album, Donda (2021), but was left off the album due to André 3000 not agreeing with his verse being edited to a clean version.
 The song was later leaked by Canadian rapper Drake on Sound 42 Radio, amidst a feud with West.

 It was initially released as an exclusive to the Donda Stem Player in October 2021, but was later released to streaming services on November of the same year through the deluxe version of Donda.
 An accompanying single release of "Life of the Party" was released along with the deluxe, containing the uncensored version of André 3000's verse.
-Upon its release, the single charted at number 13 on the US Billboard Bubbling Under Hot 100 chart, and peaked at number 3 on both the Hot Christian Songs and Gospel Songs charts.
+Upon its release, "Life of the Party" received universal acclaim lauding the lyrical content of West’s and Andre 3000’s verse and the production.
+The single charted at number 13 on the US Billboard Bubbling Under Hot 100 chart, and peaked at number 3 on both the Hot Christian Songs and Gospel Songs charts.
 It also charted in Ireland, New Zealand, and South Africa.
-A music video was later released on the 8th of May, 2022.
+A music video was later released on May 8, 2022.